victor-axelsson/data-transform/README.md

 # About
-This is a dta tool that can be used to transform data from one format into another.
+This is a data tool that can be used to transform data from one format into another.

 The intention is to follow the priciples of:

 - Open for extension
 - Closed for modification

+Great emphasis is put on the extendability factors so that it's easy to create new transformers and data sources/destinations and adding value to the project for each one added.

 In the example dataset I used a cvs from Kaggle.